 Who we are

 Nat Wei is a graduate from Jesus College, Oxford.
-He is a social entrepreneur with an avid interest in social reform and was founder, The Shaftesbury Partnership; founding member, Teach First; and founder, Maker Life.
+He is a social entrepreneur with an avid interest in social reform and is the founder of The Shaftesbury Partnership.
+He was also a founding member of Teach First and founder of Maker Life.
 He is a former fellow of the Young Foundation and was a World Economic Forum Young Global Leader.

 He has served as a Government Advisor to Prime Minister David Cameron and was the first British-born person of Chinese origin to become a member of the House of Lords.
 He started out as a McKinsey & Company consultant specialising in technology, particularly mobile, before shifting into venture capital, social enterprise, and more recently policy development.

 He has previously served as founding Chair of the All Party Parliamentary Group for East Asian Business, Vice-Chair of the All Party Parliamentary China Group and treasurer of the All Party Parliamentary Group for Trade and Investment to promote better trade and political and cultural links between the UK and East Asia.
 He has served as a member of the House of Lords EU Internal Affairs Committee and was founding Co-Chair of the Conservative Friends of the Chinese.

 Patrick Shine has 15 years’ experience in advising charities, social enterprises and entrepreneurs, with an emphasis on scaling strategies, leadership development and social investment.
 He also mentors individuals with business experience who wish to transition into the social impact sector.

 He has been a partner at The Shaftesbury Partnership since 2008 and has led the organisation since 2011.
 Patrick manages the overall business strategy, and as such he has established social ventures in a range of sectors including employability, ageing, youth and education.